Book Prizes and Awards

 Application Guidelines

-• Must hold current NWSA individual membership (including co-authors)
+• Must hold a current NWSA individual membership at time of submission and convening of our Annual Conference (including co-authors when applicable)

 • Anthologies will not be considered